 In situations where the hold time for an airline’s agent is excessive or you’re unable to use a phone on a connecting flight, it might be necessary to wait to speak with the gate or customer service agent instead.

 Sometimes travel strategies backfire or travelers simply have bad luck.
 It’s easy to lose control.
 Don’t!
 The airport agents will probably avoid you or reciprocate your foul mood.
 Take a deep breath and count to 5, squeeze the life out of your stress ball, or chew gum profusely – whatever it takes to remain calm and collected.

 Check Travel Insurance

-So before you start desperately looking for last minute flights to bail you out of your situation, take a deep breath and follow this list so that you can either avoid, or in the worst case, deal with, a missed flight in a calm and practical manner.
+So, before you start desperately looking for alternate cheap one-way flights to bail you out of your situation, take a deep breath and follow this list so that you can either avoid, or in the worst case, deal with, a missed flight in a calm and practical manner.